Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

       exit 1
   fi

-  if pgrep -f "opensnitch" > /dev/null; then
+  if pgrep -x opensnitch-ui > /dev/null; then
       echo "  ✓ opensnitch-ui: running"
   else
       echo "  ⚠️  opensnitch-ui: not running (will start on login)"